Glimpse history through old images of Charing Cross in the City of Westminster, London.

 In old English, cierring meant a river bend.
 Thats probably how the original hamlet of Charing got its name.
 In 1291-94, King Edward I had the stone Eleanor Cross made by Alexander of Abingdon, as a memorial to his late wife, Eleanor of Castile.

-The Eleanor Cross was destroyed by Parliamentarians in 1647, during the English Civil War.
+The Eleanor Cross was destroyed by Parliamentarians in 1647, during the the years of the English Civil War.

 In 1675, a statue of King Charles I, mounted on a horse, was placed on the site of the Eleanor Cross, and has stood there since.

 A reimagining of the medieval cross was placed at Charing Cross railway station in 1865, with the railway station named after the famous monument.